RBC-DSAI-IITM/crai-hugo/content/english/contact/_index.md

 office:
   title : "Center for Responsible AI"
-  desc: "Robert Bosch Centre for Data Science and AI (RBCDSAI) is currently acting as the nodal agency for Centre for Responsible AI.
+  desc: "<a href='https://rbcdsai.iitm.ac.in/' target='_blank'>Robert Bosch Centre for Data Science and AI (RBCDSAI)</a> is currently acting as the nodal agency for Centre for Responsible AI.
   <br><br>
   Contact: <b>Prof. Balaraman Ravindran</b>"
   address: "Robert Bosch Centre for Data Science and AI,<br>